My Work

 Accenture Symphonologie: The Music of Business

-To help drive awareness of Accenture Strategy, we wanted to make the connection with C-level execs that you get to completely new strategies when you can combine business with technology...we wanted to show and not tell.
-So we used something universal…music.
+To help drive awareness of Accenture Strategy, we wanted to make the connection with C-level execs that you get better strategies when you can combine business acumen with technology know-how...

-An amazing early use of AI in marketing, this was the first-ever live orchestral experience and original symphony co-created by humans and AI.
+An amazing early use of AI in marketing, Symphonologie was the first-ever live orchestral experience and original symphony co-created by humans and AI.
+It derived the sentiment of business articles and turned it into melodies, which was then scored into a three-part symphony.

 Winner at the 2017 Clio and One Show Awards - Silver & Bronze in both.